ClimberCA Climber Central Asia

 Significant discount under the ClimberCA sponsorship is available if you support our Climbing Partners Program at your expense.
 Interested?
 Then contact us for more information ... your@climberca.com or pagetour@ya.ru

-Helicopter flights timetable for 2010:
+Helicopter flights timetable for 2013:

 Your guides

-Ilyas TuhvatullinWe recommend your group to be accompanied from Uzbekistan by one or more Mountain Guides of ClimberCA team, working under the direction of Ilyas Tuhvatullin, who 30.05.2004 reached the summit of Mt.
+Ilyas TuhvatullinWe recommend your group to be accompanied by one or more Mountain Guides of ClimberCA team, working under the direction of Ilyas Tuhvatullin, who 30.05.2004 reached the summit of Mt.
 Everest via a demanding new line up the Central Pillar of Everest's North Face; 22.08.2007 reached the summit of K2 (Chogori) along the center of the Western face – abrupt rocky bastion etc ... and what is symbolical - made the first ascent along Khan Tengri North Face Center, in two-man team, alpine style, for 8 days in 2005.

 For further information and booking please e-mail us